Michael O'Dwyer: Early life and education

 Michael Francis O'Dwyer was born on 28 April 1864 in Barronstown, Limerick Junction, County Tipperary, to John, a landowner of Barronstown, Solohead, and Margaret (née Quirke) O'Dwyer, of Toem, both in County Tipperary, Ireland.
 He was the sixth son in a family of fourteen children, At the age of seven, he was sent to be schooled at St Stanislaus College, Rahan, County Offaly.

 Later, he attended Mr Wren's educational crammer school in Powis Square, London, and subsequently passed the open entrance competition for the Indian Civil Service in 1882.
 After completing two years of probation at Balliol College, Oxford, he passed the final examination in 1884 in fourth place overall.
 At the time, the ICS examination was highly competitive, with no more than 1200 ICS officers in office at one time, and he was likely influenced by the reputations of the likes of Lord Lawrence, one of the first British civil administrators in India.
 In his third year he obtained a first class in jurisprudence.
 Philip Woodruff wrote of O'Dwyer's upbringing:Michael O'Dwyer was one of the fourteen children of an unknown Irish land-owner of no great wealth, as much farmer as landlord.
 He was brought up in a world of hunting and snipe-shooting, of threatening letters and houghed cattle, where you were for the Government or against it, where you passed every day the results of lawlessness in the blackened walls of empty houses.
 It was a world very different from the mild and ordered life of southern England...
 One gets the impression [of O'Dwyer when at Balliol] of a man who seldom opened a book without a purpose, whose keen hard brain acquired quickly and did not forget but had little time for subtleties.

-The O'Dwyer family were Anglophiles and Unionists.
+The O'Dwyer family were Unionists.
 In 1882, his family home in Ireland was fired upon by Irish nationalists, and the following year, his father died after a second stroke.
 Of his siblings, two brothers served in India, and two others became Jesuit priests.